pgn127/AddressBookCLIExercise/README.md

 Flags normally have shortened versions, so `--cookies` is equivalent to `-c`.
 `node myProgram.js -c`

-### Commands

-**Commands** are arguments that specify specific actions.
-You can run:
-`node myProgram.js doSomething`. `doSomething` is not a flag, since it doesn't begin with `--` - it is an argument or sub-command for the `node myProgram.js` command line tool.
-Consider if `myProgram.js` was a calculator application; then `node myProgram.js add` contains the command `add` and `node myProgram.js delete` contains the command `delete`.
-Commands given to a program are just special arguments that modify the behavior of the app/tool we are running.

 ### Arguments

 **Arguments** We can pass also pass strings or numbers into our program to be used as arguments or parameters.